beaverbuilder/documentation/beaver-builder/settings/user-access.md

 Default access for **Global Rows, Columns and Modules Editing** is applied to the Administrator, Editor, Author, and Contributor user roles.
 :::

+### Cloud Access

+The selected roles will have access to Beaver Builder Cloud and can manage templates and assets in the cloud.
+For roles without access, the cloud icon in the Top Bar will be unavailable, preventing users in those roles from accessing the Beaver Builder Cloud interface.

 ## Admin

 The **Admin** section lets you limit access to the Beaver Builder admin settings, Beaver Themer editing and access to the Template Exporter.